NikkitaTorres/botbotbot/README.md

 ### Known Issues/Bugs

-Not currently pulling any information into the terminal when it's supposed to be providing data for shoe title in product card.
+Not currently pulling any information into the terminal.
 ### License

 MIT License